 Interstate and overseas procedure

 If the student is living interstate or overseas but the family will be living in NSW by the start of Year 7 parents can apply for placement.
-If the student has no NSW school assessment scores and cannot sit the test you should:
+If the student has no school assessment scores from Year 5 in NSW and cannot sit the test you should:

 - submit the online application by the due date (available 8 October 2019 to 11 November 2019)

-- submit the Report of academic merit form (PDF 164KB) for interstate and overseas applicants by 12 March 2020.
-This form will be updated for 2021 entry.
+- submit the Report of academic merit form (PDF 212KB) for interstate and overseas applicants by 12 March 2020.

 The report of academic merit requires: